a-firdaus/LitMove/README.md

-# LitMove: looking at how Li-ions diffuse - one at a time!
+# LitMove: looking at how Li-ions diffuse - one dance at a time!

 ## Description
 > TLDR: **Stability is a mess, be chaotic!**

-A work in progress as a part of master's thesis identifying atoms' behavior in interacting between themselves – how an atom prefers to stay within/ join a group instead of the others.
+A work in progress as a part of master's thesis identifying atoms' diffusion; behavior in interacting between themselves – how an atom prefers to stay within/ join a group instead of the others.

 ## Input
 ### 1. `CONTCARs/ POSCARs` file of VASP results